 What is BlueARP DM

 BlueARP DM (DM stands for Desktop Module) is an advanced 8-channel pattern arpeggiator with a core derived from BlueARP plugin (which has been around since 2012).
-This is a result of 6 years of development (since 2016) and 1 year of beta-testing and fine-tuning.
+This is a result of 6 years of development (since 2016) and a few following years of beta-testing and fine-tuning.
 It is a boutique device, hand-manufactured in small quantities.
 Currently available in two colors: semi-transparent blue and white with black engravings:

 BlueARP DM delivers 8 independent arpeggiators (or instances) in a single box; each of these instances is essentially a separate BlueARP plugin.
 It shares the core logic programmed in C with the plugin, but delivers rock-solid MIDI timing, thanks to its powerful Cotrex-M4 ARM CPU, and some extra stuff like CV/Gate connectivity to modular synths.
 BlueARP DM has plenty of connectivity for such a small box:

 BlueARP DM a self-contained hardware device: you can edit, save and recall arpeggio patterns on the unit without a computer.
 Its interface a ‘old-school’ and it was inspired by early-days music computers and hardware sequencers.
-Still there’s enough space on two large 256×64 pixel OLED screens.
-For example, this is a pattern editing page:
+Still there’s enough space on two large 256×64 pixel OLED screens too keep close resemblance with the plugin.

-This is ‘ARP’ page, one of the look-alike parameter pages, not much different from the plugin either:
+This is the ‘ARP’ page, one of the look-alike parameter pages, not much different from the plugin either.
+Value boxes are arranged exactly the same way as in the plugin GUI:

 Most of the controls can be automated (assigned to the external controller), just like ‘midi learn’ functionality in any DAW:

-BlueARP DM offers some cool stuff over its plugin counterpart: for example it can be a MIDI message monitor, showing you all incoming and outgoing notes, CC, RPN and NRPN messages:
+BlueARP DM offers some cool features over its plugin counterpart: for example it can be a MIDI message monitor, showing you all incoming and outgoing notes, CC, RPN and NRPN messages:

-This is another cool visual showing arpeggiator at work: input keys are highlighted ones, falling lines represent the notes generated by the arp:
+This is another cool visual showing arpeggiator at work: input keys are the highlighted ones, falling lines represent notes generated by the arpeggiator:

 If you want to have ‘best of both worlds’ – you can use BlueARP control app – an editor software for the BlueARP DM, which looks just like the BlueARP plugin.

 The control app uses SysEx messages over USB-MIDI for full-duplex communication with the unit.
-Edit, store and recall your presets from the computer, then detach the unit and go DAW-less.
+So you can edit the entire performance with the convenience of the software interface, then detach the unit and go DAW-less.

 BlueARP DM may be the right tool for you if you’re ticking these boxes: